 - dress independently.

-At this age, many children might try taking some risks when they play to find out what their bodies can do.
-So don’t be surprised if you see your child climbing trees, swinging on play equipment and jumping down steps.
+At this age, many children might try taking risks when they play to find out what their bodies can do.
+So you might see your child climbing trees, swinging on play equipment and jumping down steps.

 Play ideas to keep school kids moving

-If it’s not too far, you could also try simple things like walking with your child to or from school.
+If it’s not too far, you could walk with your child to or from school.
 This is a great chance for physical activity.
-To keep things interesting, you could ask your child about her day or play a game of ‘I spy’.
+To keep things fun and interesting, you could ask your child about their day or play a game of ‘I spy’.

 Your child might want to try new activities like skateboarding and rollerblading.
-Just make sure he’s wearing the right safety gear.
-This includes a helmet, wrist pads and knee pads.
+Just make sure they’re wearing the right safety gear.
+This includes a helmet, wrist guards, elbow pads and knee pads.

-And if your child is interested, you could sign her up to an athletics program that includes activities like jumping, throwing, walking and running activities.
-About five years is a good time to find out whether your child would like this.
+And if your child is interested, you could sign them up to an athletics program that includes activities like jumping, throwing, walking and running activities.
+About 5 years is a good time to find out whether your child would like this.

-At this age, children might find organised sports lots of fun, but it’s still important for your child to have free time for unstructured play.
+At this age, children might enjoy organised sports, but it’s still important for your child to have free time for unstructured play.
 Unstructured play is when your child chooses what and how to play.
 This could be dancing to some music or playing in the sandpit.